 Journey maps are good for internal communication and aligning employees around a common, customer-centric approach.
 But how do you resolve poor customer experience issues?
 Where do you start?
 Or if you need to boost new acquisition, how do you target and personalize offers for unique customers?

-Customer journey analytics enables marketing and CX teams to not only discover which journeys are most important, but to automatically engage with each customer at the best time, through their preferred channel and in a relevant, personalized way.
+Customer journey analytics enables CX and marketing teams to not only identify the most important customer journeys, but to automatically orchestrate actions for each customer at the best time, through their preferred channel based on their entire experience.

 By embedding triggers at any event along the journey, you can activate engagement (such as an email send) to your target customer group within a specific event—customers who converted, those who moved forward or even those who dropped out at a particular point in the journey.
 These real-time engagement triggers are a lot easier to manage and more effective than rule-based, coded systems of the past.